Teenagers from Outer Space (film): Release and legacy

 In June 1958 Bryan Pearson, who invested $5,000 in the production with his wife Ursula, took Graeff to court in order to gain back the original investment and a percentage of any profits.
 The Pearsons had learned that Graeff had allegedly sold the film (originally titled The Boy From Out of This World), which did not happen until early 1959.
 He heard nothing more on their investment or a percentage of profits to which they were entitled.
 The legal dispute dragged on for a year.
 Pearson received his $5,000 investment, but the judge ruled there was no profit to share.
 Graeff and the Pearsons, who had been good friends during the production of Teenagers, never spoke to each other again.

-The film failed to perform at the box office, placing further stress on an already-burdened Graeff, and in the fall of 1959, he suffered a breakdown, proclaiming himself as the second coming of Christ.
+The film was played theatrically in June 1959 on a double feature with the Japanese film Gigantis the Fire Monster.
+It failed to perform at the box office, placing further stress on an already-burdened Graeff, and in the fall of 1959, he suffered a breakdown, proclaiming himself as the second coming of Christ.
 After a number of public appearances, followed by a subsequent arrest for disrupting a church service, Graeff disappeared from Hollywood until 1964.
 He committed suicide in 1970.

 The film went on to become a cult classic among sci-fi fans and was later shown on Mystery Science Theater 3000 (as well as "riffed"), Elvira's Movie Macabre, Off Beat Cinema, and Svengoolie.
 It was also included as an extra in the video game Destroy All Humans!; it becomes unlocked and ready to play in full once the player beats the game.

+In Disney's Hollywood Studios, while eating at the Sci-Fi Dine-In Theater Restaurant theme restaurant, guests watch film clips from 1950s and 1960s science fiction films, B horror films, monster movies, pseudo-documentaries, bizarre newsreels, and animated cartoons, all on a loop.
+One of the film clips is from Teenagers from Outer Space.